mark-me/mark-me.github.io/_pages/tutorials/time-series-forecasting/time-series-forecasting.md

 ```r
 sarima
 ```
+First we check whether a model is OK by checking the _sarima_ functions plot output:

+1. the ACF.
+The residuals must resemble white noise, otherwise the model did not capture all patterns from the time series.
+This can best be reviewed by looking at the ACF.
+2. A qq-plot tells you whether the residuals are normally distributed (which they should be), and
+3. the Ljung-Box statistic shows you whether there no correlation left in the residuals.

-The _sarima_ estimates the quality of each model, relative to each of the other models with two measure types:
+If you get multiple models that fit the criteria above you can look at the _sarima_ function's estimates the quality of each model, relative to each of the other models with two measure types:

 * Akaike Information Criterion (AIC) and
 * Bayesian Information Criterion (BIC)

-The lower the value on these measures for a model, the better the model.
+Both measures use error and increase with added parameters: the lower the value on these measures for a model, the better the model.